Kit Hesketh-Harvey: Early life

-Born in Zomba, Nyasaland (now Malawi), Rhodesia and Nyasaland, into a Foreign Office family, he was educated as senior chorister at Canterbury Cathedral and then at Tonbridge School in Kent.
-His sister is Sarah Sands, former editor of the London Evening Standard and the Today programme on BBC Radio 4.
+Born in Zomba, Nyasaland (now Malawi), Rhodesia and Nyasaland, into a Foreign Office family, Hesketh-Harvey was educated as senior chorister at Canterbury Cathedral and then at Tonbridge School in Kent.
 He gained an Exhibition in English Literature as well as a choral scholarship to Clare College, Cambridge, where he studied under John Rutter and joined the Footlights.

 Career

 Hesketh-Harvey worked as a staff producer for the BBC-TV Music and Arts Department, joining in 1980 and leaving to write the script for Merchant Ivory's Maurice (1987).
 He won the 1988 Vivian Ellis Award for musical-theatre writers and subsequently studied with Stephen Sondheim, who had been appointed to the Cameron Mackintosh visiting professorship in Contemporary Theatre at St Catherine's College, Oxford.

-Hesketh-Harvey worked on the Vicar of Dibley series for the BBC.
+Hesketh-Harvey worked on The Vicar of Dibley series for the BBC.
 He wrote Full Throttle, starring Rowan Atkinson, and Hans Andersen: My Life as a Fairytale (Hallmark).
 He co-wrote the screenplay for Tim Walker's film The Lost Explorer.
-(Another collaboration with Walker, The Granny Alphabet with his verses to Walker's photographs, was published by Thames and Hudson in 2013).
+Another collaboration with Walker, The Granny Alphabet with his verses to Walker's photographs, was published by Thames and Hudson in 2013.
 His first detective novel, For The Shooting, was published in October 2017.

-Hesketh-Harvey wrote and sang with pianist Richard Sisson for over 30 years, as a musical comedy duo Kit and The Widow.
+Hesketh-Harvey wrote and sang with pianist Richard Sisson for over 30 years, as a musical comedy duo Kit and The Widow, "showcasing his tart, precisely observed and witty style, delivered with exquisite pronunciation and perfect timing".
 They had a number of West End and Broadway theatre runs and international tours, notably with the late Joan Rivers.
-They had their own series on BBC Radios 3 and 4, and two TV specials on Channel 4.
-He starred in the 1996 production of Salad Days at the Vaudeville Theatre, and in Tom Foolery (Jermyn Street and national tour).
+They made CD recordings, had their own series on BBC Radios 3 and 4, and two TV specials on Channel 4.
+As part of this duo, he wrote lyrics for Stuart Hancock's cantata Choir Straights, which the duo and the Bath Camerata premiered at London's Wigmore Hall in 2009 before restaging it in February of the following year at Rook Lane Chapel in Frome.

+Hesketh-Harvey starred in the 1996 production of Salad Days at the Vaudeville Theatre, and in Tom Foolery (Jermyn Street and national tour).
 He co-devised and starred in the original production of the Sondheim revue Putting It Together.
 In 2011, he starred in Cowardy Custard (national tour) with Dillie Keane.
 He co-starred with Tim Minchin in the first BBC Comedy Prom at the Royal Albert Hall in 2011: the last time that Kit and the Widow appeared on stage together.
-He starred annually in pantomime at Guildford, always playing the baddie.
-He made occasional appearances on the many BBC Radio 4 series, such as Just a Minute and Quote Unquote.
+He starred annually in pantomime at the Yvonne Arnaud Theatre Guildford, always playing the baddie.
+He made occasional appearances on many BBC Radio 4 series, such as Just a Minute and Quote Unquote.
 He also presented one-off documentaries on off-beat subjects for Radio 4.